learning-paths/pathway-clojure/README.md

 clojure provides and a small handful of data types in which to store data that represents information which is meaningful to you. these data types look familiar to those other popular languages, such as javascript.

-for example, clojure has an array-like data structure called a vector to store ordered data:
+For example, clojure has an array-like data structure called a vector to store ordered data:

 ```[8 13 3 0 34 89]```

-and it has an associative data structure, similar to a javascript object or python dictionary, called a clojure map or hashmap:
+Clojure also has an associative data structure, similar to a javascript object or python dictionary, called a clojure map or hashmap:

 ```
 {:a 1